OfficeDev/TrainingContent/O3651-4 Moving Full Trust Code to the cloud using repeatable patterns and best practices/Lab.md

 		</AppPermissionRequests>
 8. You will notice that the XML you enter does not format inside the textbox in an elegant way but it will still work.
 Click the **Create** button to save the XML with the app permission configuration back to the SharePoint tenancy.<br/>
   ![](Images/Fig7.png)

-9. When you attempt to save the app security changes, SharePoint prompts you page titled **Do you trust Simple Timer Job>?**.
+9. When you attempt to save the app security changes, SharePoint prompts you with a page titled **Do you trust Simple Timer Job?**.
 Click **Trust It** to confirm you want to save the app security configuration changes.<br/>
   ![](Images/Fig8.png)

 10. You have now successfully created and configured a new app security principle for your Office 365 site.

 ## Exercise 2: Create a Console App to Access a SharePoint Online Site
-In this exercise you will use Visual Studio to create a simple console application that uses the app security principle you just created to establish its identity with your Office 365 developers site
+In this exercise you will use Visual Studio to create a simple console application that uses the app security principle you just created to establish its identity with your Office 365 developers site.
+In this exercise you will write the code in the app to change the look and feel of the site by configuring it to use a different theme.

 1. In Visual Studio, click **Flie/New/Project**.